-Call for an appointment with your health care provider if you have symptoms of hydrocele (to rule out other causes of a testicle lump).
+Call your health care provider if you have symptoms of hydrocele.
+This important to rule out other causes of a testicle lump.

 Pain in the scrotum or testicles is an emergency.
-If you have pain and your scrotum is enlarged, seek medical attention right away to prevent the loss of the testicle.
+If you have pain and your scrotum is enlarged, seek medical help right away to prevent the loss of the testicle.

 Elder JS.
 Disorders and anomalies of the scrotal contents.In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 539.

 Wampler SM, Llanes M. Common scrotal and testicular problems.
 Prim Care.
 2010.
 37(3):613-626.